percona/everest-doc/docs/install/installEverest.md

     ```sh
     everestctl install
     ```

-    This will install all the required components in a namespace called `percona-system`.

 3. Enter the specific names for the namespaces you want to create, separating each name with a comma.